In your work as a designer, image editor and photographer, you might

 More Examples

-The Replace Color tool is extremely versatile.
-Below, I’ve used it to change the color of this daisy flower from the original white:
+Replace Color tool is extremely versatile.
+Below, I’ve used it to

 To a light violet: